MixeroTN/RobloxDevelopmentTools/README.md

 with outdated packages the game uses and stores, as the Packages folder is ignored.

 These scripts aren't packaged.
 They are intended to copy-paste and eventually change for your liking.
 They are also lightweight.

+## Things to note

+- If you have included Rojo in `wally.toml` file, make sure to stop `serve` when merging (git pull with changes), and executing the shell file to create a hook (the file also executes the code on file execution, to prevent that remove the part of code repeated from inside the `cat` command).